bernie-simon/stsci.distutils/README.txt

 In distutils2, a setup_hook is a script that runs at the beginning of any pysetup command, and can modify the package configuration read from setup.cfg.

-stsci.distutils.hooks.chain_setup_hooks
-'''''''''''''''''''''''''''''''''''''''''
-This hook allows multiple setup_hooks to run.
-Normally, the setup_hook option in setup.cfg only allows one setup_hook to be specified.
-Using this hook allows a `setup_hooks` option to be added to the `[global]` section of setup.cfg.
-The hooks listed in `setup_hooks` are the executed in order as though they were combined into a single setup_hook.

-NOTE: I've added a patch to packaging that would allow the setup_hook option to take multiple values.
-If that patch is accepted, this hook can be removed.

 stsci.distutils.hooks.use_packages_root
 '''''''''''''''''''''''''''''''''''''''''
 If using the `packages_root` option under the `[files]` section of setup.cfg,